-- BPJM is web content filter (WCF) for German Speaking users.
-It is ideal for your family to provide more Internet security for youngsters. - Cryan 30-day trial is WCF which offers 30-day trial period. - DT-DDNS, developed by DrayTek, offers one year free charge service of dynamic DNS service for internal use. - 3.
-Setting confirmation page will be displayed as follows, please click Activate.
+Info BPjM is web content filter (WCF) for German Speaking users.
+It is ideal for your family to provide more Internet security for youngsters.
+DT-DDNS, developed by DrayTek, offers one year free charge service of dynamic DNS service for internal use.

+3. Setting confirmation page will be displayed as follows, please click Activate.